Alfred Packer: Arrival of Preston Nutter

+Arrival of Loutsenhizer

-Meanwhile, back at the Los Pinós Indian Agency, two men of the five-man party that had taken the Gunnison River route before being rescued by government cowhands finally arrived at their destination.
-They were joined a few days later by the remaining three men, including Oliver D. Loutsenhizer.
-The men were introduced to the head of the agency, General Charles Adams, who greeted them and relayed to them that he had already received another member of their party by the name of Alfred Packer – and that he spoke of desertion at the hands of his companions.
+Meanwhile, two men of the five-man party that had taken the Gunnison River route finally arrived at the Los Pinós Indian Agency.
+They were joined a few days later by the remaining three men, including Loutsenhizer.
+The men were introduced to the head of the agency, General Charles Adams, who told them he had already met another member of their party by the name of Alfred Packer – and that he spoke of desertion at the hands of his companions.
 All five men at once discredited what Packer had told the General and his staff, stating that the men that they had known would never abandon a man to die.
-Loutsenhizer flatly told the General that Packer was not to be trusted, and that he was sure that something bad had happened in the mountains.
+Loutsenhizer told the General that Packer was not to be trusted, and expressed suspicion about Packer's stories.
 He noted the Winchester rifle carried in by Packer belonged to an elderly man in Packer's party and that a pipe he had left behind at the agency belonged to a man named Shannon Bell, who was also a member of his party.
 The men convinced General Adams to dispatch a mounted agency officer to Saguache at once to retrieve Packer for questioning, but under the guise of recruiting him for a search party for the missing men.
 Packer was in the process of getting his things gathered to leave the area when he was again approached by Nutter and some other men.
 The agency officer arrived just in time and got between the men.
 He told Packer he had been sent to enlist him as a guide for the search party for the missing men.
 Packer was reluctant to go, but with little other option than vigilante justice, he agreed.
-He mounted his recently-purchased horse and followed the officer back to Los Pinós, but not before Nutter had a private chat with the officer.
+He mounted his recently purchased horse and followed the officer back to Los Pinós.